gsayson/lib-gsn/README.md

 # LibGSN

 The web interface for the LibGSN web repository.
-Runs on an S3 backend.
+Runs on an S3 backend and a PostgreSQL database.

 ## Environment variables

 - `S3_HOST` is the host URL, for example `https://abc.digitaloceanspaces.com/`.
+- `S3_CDN_HOST` is the CDN host URL, for example `https://<bucket-name>.<provider>/`.
 - `S3_ACCESS_KEY_ID` is the access key ID.
 - `S3_SECRET` is the secret key to use the S3 service.
 - `S3_REGION` is the bucket region.
 - `S3_BUCKET_NAME` is self-explanatory.
 - `DATABASE_URL` is the URL for the PostgreSQL database.
 Further information is provided later.
+- `CSRF_SECRET` is the secret that CSRF cookies will be signed with.
+- `COOKIE_SIGN` is the secret that session ID cookies will be signed with.

 ## Getting Started